ronna-s/go-ws-type-system/lessons/lesson1-interfaces/README.md

   - Rubyist has one option - dark magic, which always upsets PRODUCTION unless production is in legacy mood, then it's surprisingly effective.
 - Implement the game loop.
 - Plug in the players to your game.
+- Implement the Gopher player:
+  - Gopher can create a feature.
+  - Features always make PRODUCTION happy.

 ### You're free now to define your own game:
 - Add as many more players as you'd like (for instance, a manager who can buy Pizza for everyone).